ICB-DCM/Extrinsic-apoptosis-Conversion-reaction-model/README.md

 You can either clone the Extrinsic-apoptosis-Conversion-reaction-model repository via git clone git@github.com:ICB-DCM/Extrinsic-apoptosis-Conversion-reaction-model.git, or download the repository.

-Add the toolboxes to the MATLAB search path:
+Add all required toolboxes to your MATLAB search path:
 ```shell
 addpath(genpath('./toolboxes/MEMOIR'))
 addpath(genpath('./toolboxes/AMICI'))